-An annual tax on enveloped dwellings ("ATED") is payable by companies and certain other "non-natural persons" if they own interests in dwellings with a value of more than \pounds 500,000.
+An annual tax on enveloped dwellings ("ATED") is payable by companies and certain other "non-natural persons" if they own interests in dwellings with a value of more than £500,000.
 There are reliefs available, including where the dwelling is being or will be used for genuine commercial activities.

-There are special regimes for the taxation of certain types of activity or company, such as oil exploration (profits from which are taxed at 30% and are also subject to a "supplementary charge", the rate of which is currently 10%) and UK REITs (which are not generally taxed on income or gains from investment property - see also question 8.3).
+There are special regimes for the taxation of certain types of activity or company, such as oil exploration (profits from which are taxed at 30% and are also subject to a "supplementary charge", the rate of which is currently 10%) and UK REITs (which are not generally taxed on income or gains from investment property).